 Put everything on mute.
 You do not need to use your laptop for this course.
-Please take notes the old-fashioned way.
-This will dissuade the trend of college students to browse the web, check email, and frequent social networking sites during lectures.
-I will upload to Canvas all lecture PowerPoints.
+Please take notes in the old-fashioned way.
+This will dissuade the trend of college students from browsing the web, checking email and social networking sites during lectures.
+I will upload to Canvas all lecture PowerPoints so that you will not be worried about missing important information on the slides.